ofrogon/cleanBowerInstaller/README.md

 ```

 ## Options
-Theses element can be set in the cInstall>option section of the *bower.json* file.
+These elements can be set in the cInstall>option section of the *bower.json* file.

 | Element           | Value to provide                                                      |
 |-------------------|-----------------------------------------------------------------------|